adzuki1/yt-audio-dl/README.md

 ### Configuration
 **Thread Count**:
-   - Adjust the `num_threads` variable in the `main` function based on your system's capability.
+   - Adjust the `num_threads` variable in the `main` function based on your system's capability  and network bandwidth.

 ## Notes
 This version works for small-scale tasks but may require further refinements for production use or high-concurrency scenarios.

----

 ## Version History
-- **Version 1.0**: Initial implementation with sequential task execution.
+- **Version 1.0**: Initial implementation with sequential (single-threaded) task execution.
 - **Version 2.0**: Added multithreading and queue-based task management.

+---

+# VERSION 3